serverless/blog/posts/2019-11-21-aws-lambda-supported-languages-and-runtimes.md

 ### Overview

-In the last few years a lot has changed with AWS Lambda runtimes.
-With all of these changes there are some runtimes reaching the end of their supported life and several new features to think about taking advantage of.
-Let's take a look at some of the upcoming changes and what they mean for you.
+In the last few years a lot has changed with AWS Lambda supported languages and runtimes.
+With all of these changes there are some older runtimes reaching the end of their supported life and several new runtimes and new features to think about taking advantage of.

+Real quickly, let's make sure we're all on the same page with our terminology.
+By a `supported language` I'm talking about something like Node.js, Python, or Java.
+By a `runtime` I mean a specific version of that language like Python 3.7 or Java 11.
+Now let's take a look at some of the upcoming changes and what they mean for you.

 ## Managed Runtimes